vaishnaviyerdoni/taskManager/README.md

 ## Introduction
-**Task Manager** is a personal productivity web Application that allows users ti manage their tasks.
+**Task Manager** is a personal productivity web Application that allows users to manage their tasks.
 Users can also add notes to any of their tasks for additional information.

 The application is built in RESTful backend using *Java Programming Language* and *Springboot*, *SQL Server Database* was used for data storage and Frontend is built using HTML, CSS and JavaScript.